lukebrowning/tools/trove/README.rst

 Test and debug trove development patches before upstreaming
 ===========================================================

-The scripts run by the user are **trovestack-run-gate-tests.sh** and **trovestack-run-int-tests.sh** which respectively run OpenStack Trove gate tests and Trove Integration tests.
-They invoke trovestack-run.sh which contains code for patching several OpenStack projects including trove, diskimage-builder, devstack, requirements, ... with user provided patches.
+The scripts run by users are **trovestack-run-gate-tests.sh** and **trovestack-run-int-tests.sh**, which respectively run OpenStack Trove gate tests and Trove Integration tests.
+They invoke the internal script trovestack-run.sh which does the git cloning and patching of key projects.
+This allows the user to develop and test his changes before upstreaming them.

+The OpenStack projects that can be patched are **trove, trove-dashboard, python-troveclient, tripleo-image-elements, diskimage-builder, devstack and requirements**.

 The basic development process is shown below.